minborg/articles/2023/August/2-Computed-Constants/README.md

 ## Benchmarks Collections

-These benchmarks were run on the same platform as above and shows collections of `ComputedConstant` elements enjoys the same performance benefits as the single ones do:
+These benchmarks were run on the same platform as above and shows collections of `ComputedConstant` elements enjoy the same performance benefits as the single ones do:

 ```text
 Benchmark                                 Mode  Cnt  Score   Error  Units